curriculum-kosshijutsujouden

 Kosshijutsu Jouden

 Kosshijutsu (骨指術) is an ancient form of armed and unarmed combat which focuses on striking muscles, organs and nerves to disrupt and dismantle the opponent.
-Kosshijutsu jouden is an advanced learning module that takes training and principles from the shoden and chuuden modules and applies it to more advanced concepts with multiple waza (techniques) to explore more complex kata (forms).
+Kosshijutsu jouden is an advanced learning module that looks at grabs from behind, counter flow techniques and counter attack techniques.

 The fundamentals of kosshijutsu are split into three levels; shoden, chuuden and jouden or beginner, intermediate and advanced.